insight-platform/Savant/docs/source/recipes/0_rtsp_cam_compatibility.rst

     50 packets transmitted, 50 received, 0% packet loss, time 49075ms
     rtt min/avg/max/mdev = 1.398/3.695/28.755/3.926 ms

-In the above-displayed listing you can see that the loss is 0% which good.
-Jitter is pretty stable never exceeding a reasonable value of 20-30 ms, which should be normal when serving a video on 30 FPS.
-If you experience large **mdev** it may cause problems.
+In the above-displayed listing, you can see that the loss is 0% which is good.
+Jitter is pretty stable, never exceeding a reasonable value of 20-30 ms, which should be normal when serving a video on 30 FPS.
+If you experience large **mdev**, it may cause problems.

 Estimate Actual Playback Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use ffplay to test video
+Use the ``ffplay`` command to test video visually:

 .. code-block:: bash